FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 under the identity of your user account.
 This will allow you to test out and experiment with CI/CD workflows which have been designed to deploy and update Fabric solutions.

-## Configuring access to sample data in an Azure storage container
+## Configuring access to sample data files in an Azure storage container
 This sample application demonstrates two workflows which are required to access data files from a secure Azure storage account.
 This includes a workflow which creates a OneLake shortcut to connnect a lakehouse to data files in an Azure storage container.
 It also includes a workflow which uses a data pipeline to copy files from the Azure storage container into the **Files** section fo a lakehouse.
 In order to successfully run these demo workflows, you will first need to follow these steps.

  - Create or find an Azure stroage account